ozgun-ozdemir/Image-Manipulation-Projects/README.md

 ### Image Histograms
 In this project, histograms of images are computed and compared with the histograms of images after applying different filters.

+### Image Concatenation
+In this project, two images (a dog and a cat) are loaded and displayed.
+The images are resized to a uniform dimension and then concatenated both vertically and horizontally.
+The results are displayed in separate windows.